-SVM Classifiers.
-Maximum margin classifiers, such as Support Vector Machines (SVMs), have become popular for face detection (Romdhani et al (2001); Heisele et al (2003); Rätsch et al (2004); King (2015)).
+SVM Classifiers Maximum margin classifiers, such as Support Vector Machines (SVMs), have become popular for face detection (Romdhani et al. 2001; Heisele et al. 2003; Rätsch et al. 2004; King 2015).
 Even though their detection speed was initially slow, various schemes have been proposed to speed up the process.
-Romdhani et al (2001) propose a method that computes a reduced set of vectors from the original support vectors that are used sequentially in order to make early rejections.
-A similar approach is adopted by Rätsch et al (2004).
-A hierarchy of SVM classifiers trained on different resolutions is applied in Heisele et al (2003).
-King (2015) proposes an algorithm for efficient learning of a max-margin classifier using all the sub-windows of the training images, without applying any sub-sampling, and formulates a convex optimisation that finds the global optimum.
-Moreover, SVM classifiers have also been used for multi-view face detection (Li et al (2000); Wang and Ji (2004)).
-For example, Li et al (2000) first apply a face pose estimator based on Support Vector Regression (SVR), followed by an SVM face detector for each pose.
+Romdhani et al. (2001) propose a method that computes a reduced set of vectors from the original support vectors that are used sequentially in order to make early rejections.
+A similar approach is adopted by Rätsch et al. (2004).
+A hierarchy of SVM classifiers trained on different resolutions is applied in Heisele et al. (2003).
+King (2015) proposes an algorithm for efficient learning of a maxmargin classifier using all the sub-windows of the training images, without applying any sub-sampling, and formulates a convex optimisation that finds the global optimum.
+Moreover, SVM classifiers have also been used for multi-view face detection (Li et al. 2000; Wang and Ji 2004).
+For example, Li et al. (2000) first apply a face pose estimator based on support vector regression (SVR), followed by an SVM face detector for each pose.

-Exemplar-based Techniques.
-These methods aim to match a test image against a large set of facial images.
+Exemplar-Based Techniques These methods aim to match a test image against a large set of facial images.
 This approach is inspired by principles used in image retrieval and requires that the exemplar set covers the large appearance variation of human face.
-Shen et al (2013) employ bag-of-word image retrieval methods to extract features from each exemplar, which creates a voting map for each exemplar that functions as a weak classifier.
-Thus, the final detection is performed by complied in Li et al (2014), with the difference that specific exemplars are used as weak classifiers based on a boosting strategy.
-Recently, Kumar et al (2015) proposed an approach that enhances the voting procedure by using semantically related visual words as well as weighted occurrence of visual words based on their spatial distributions.
+Shen et al. (2013) employ bag-of-word image retrieval methods to extract features from each exemplar, which creates a voting map for each exemplar that functions as a weak classifier.
+Thus, the final detection is performed by combining the voting maps.
+A similar methodology is applied in Li et al. (2014), with the difference that specific exemplars are used as weak classifiers based on a boosting strategy.
+Recently, Kumar et al. (2015) proposed an approach that enhances the voting procedure by using semantically related visual words as well as weighted occurrence of visual words based on their spatial distributions.

-Convolutional Neural Networks.
-Another category, similar to the previous rigid template-based ones, includes the employment of Convolutional Neural Networks (CNNs) and Deep CNNs (DCNNs) (Osadchy et al (2007); Zhang and Zhang (2014); Ranjan et al (2015); Li et al (2015c); Yang et al (2015b)).
-Osadchy et al (2007) use a network with four convolution layers and one fully connected layer that rejects the non-face hypotheses and estimates the pose of the correct face hypothesis.
-Zhang and Zhang (2014) propose a multi-view face detection framework by employing a multi-task DCNN for face pose estimation and landmark localization in order to obtain better features for face detection.
-Ranjan et al (2015) combine deep pyramidal features with Deformable Part Models.
-Recently, Yang et al (2015b) proposed a DCNN architecture that is able to discover facial parts responses from arbitrary uncropped facial images without any part supervision and report stateof-the-art performance on current face detection benchmarks.
+Convolutional Neural Networks Another category, similar to the previous rigid template-based ones, includes the employment of Convolutional Neural Networks (CNNs) and Deep CNNs (DCNNs) (Osadchy et al. 2007; Zhang and Zhang 2014; Ranjan et al. 2015; Li et al. 2015a; Yang et al. 2015b).
+Osadchy et al. (2007) use a network with four convolution layers and one fully connected layer that rejects the non-face hypotheses and estimates the pose of the correct face hypothesis.
+Zhang and Zhang (2014) propose a multiview face detection framework by employing a multi-task DCNN for face pose estimation and landmark localization in order to obtain better features for face detection.
+Ranjan et al. (2015) combine deep pyramidal features with Deformable Part Models.
+Recently, Yang et al. (2015b) proposed a DCNN architecture that is able to discover facial parts responses from arbitrary uncropped facial images without any part supervision and report state-of-the-art performance on current face detection benchmarks.